hsr99/Misinformation_Disinformation/README.md

 ## Project Structure
-The main branch hosts the **Streamlit** application, organized in the following file structure:
+The Structured branch hosts the **Streamlit** application, organized in the following file structure:

 ```plaintext
 baseline_models/